lendoo73/Challenge-Project-of-CodeCademy/python/Build_Chatbots_with_Python/Retrieval_Based_Chatbots/Intent_with_Bag_of_Words/README.md

 ```
 We can use the results of this mapping to construct a measure of the intent of a user’s message.
 Then we’ll use this measure to retrieve the most similar answer from our collection of **predefined chatbot responses**.

+There are a number of different ways in which we can define sentence similarity.

+A simple BoW model is best-fit for a situation where *the order of words does not contain much information about the intent of a user’s message*.